Nationwide Title IX AttorneysCONTACT US NOW FOR A CONSULTATION

 A Title IX investigation can involve a fact-finding investigation and frequently a hearing.
 The purpose of this is to determine if the alleged incident in question involved any form of recognized misconduct.
 The institution’s Title IX compliance coordinator is charged with ensuring the investigation or hearing is both prompt and impartial and the complainant and the respondent are given the same rights.

-Although a private defense attorney’s role is limited in a school’s internal Title IX investigation, if you are accused of misconduct, hiring a lawyer has definite benefits.
+Although a private defense attorney’s role is limited in a school’s internal Title IX investigation, if you are accused of misconduct, hiring an experienced Title IX lawyer has definite benefits.
 Typically you can expect a private lawyer to investigate before the hearing on your behalf, prepare you for the questions you may be asked, advise you as to the best way you should respond to the panel’s questions, and stand with you to ensure you are being treated as fairly and equally whether as a complainant or respondent.

 If a respondent is found responsible for violating any Title IX mandates, penalties may include: